Why study public health in Argentina?

 You will also develop Spanish language skills related to public health issues and practice through daily interactions with lecturers, healthcare practitioners, and host families.

 - Study in Buenos Aires, home to renowned health institutions.

 - Examine significant social and economic disparities in health.

-- Benefit from SIT’s partnership with ISALUD, the nation’s top health university.
+- Benefit from SIT’s partnership with important health institutions and professionals throughout the country.

 - Learn Spanish with a focus on public health.